Do Go On - 206 - Dungeons and Dragons

 hopefully it's still interesting to you

-because I did not either.
+because I didn't either.

 And I'm definitely coming,

-I'm just flagging that I'm coming at it
+I'm just flagging that I'm coming out as a complete novice.

 So if it's like your world,

-I actually think if you are,
+I actually think if you are like,

 probably stop listening.